-In addition, other transactional integrations such as shopper protections, shipment tracking, and even insurance can convince a hesitant shopper that your business is trustworthy.
+In addition, other transactional integrations such as shopper protections, shipment tracking, and even insurance can convince a hesitant shopper that your business is trustworthy and improve the user experience.
 This can be especially helpful for new or small businesses that don’t have a high-profile reputation or a long history.

 3. Applications Provide Real-Time Customer Support

 Businesses with tangible products don’t want to leave customers trying to figure out the next steps.
 Popular integrations such as responsive AI chat—and live-agent support—help prospects stuck in the customer flow.

 As opposed to a general customer-service email and a promise to reply within 48 hours, responsive AI and live agents can provide real-time guidance.
 Smaller businesses that might not be ready to implement live support may find AI chatbots a better option.
 They rely on machine learning to create better responses to every customer interaction.

 Most businesses have a website.
 It serves as a proprietary location where consumers can learn more about your brand, contact you, make a purchase, or take an action.
 But for ecommerce brands, and even service providers, it can be hard to transition potential customers to complete a call to action.

 Consider the amount of effort to create compelling imagery that stops a potential customer from endlessly scrolling on Instagram:

 - They have to tap your picture to get a like